Sport in Ottawa: Baseball

 Ottawa has had three International League franchises in its history.
 The Ottawa Giants (1951), the Ottawa Athletics (1952–1955) and most recently, the Ottawa Lynx (1993–2007).
 The Lynx were once very popular in the city, leading the league in attendance in its inaugural season, but attendance dropped and the team moved to the Lehigh Valley.
 The Lynx won the Governors' Cup in 1995.

 Baseball was revived in Ottawa for the 2008 season, when the Ottawa Rapidz were founded in the independent Can-Am League.
 However, the team lasted just one season, as it folded, citing high rent for the stadium, despite respectable attendance.

 Baseball returned to Ottawa from 2010 to 2012 with the addition of the Ottawa Fat Cats of the Intercounty Baseball League, but they folded before the 2013 IBL season.

 The Ottawa Champions were founded in 2014 and began play in 2015.
 However, when the Can-Am League merged with the Frontier League in 2019, the Champions were left off the 2020 schedule.
-Ottawa joined the Frontier League again in the form of the Ottawa Titans who were founded in 2020 and will begin play in 2022 at Raymond Chabot Grant Thornton Park.
+Ottawa joined the Frontier League again in the form of the Ottawa Titans who were founded in 2020 and began play in 2022 at Ottawa Stadium.

 Ottawa is also home to the largest amateur baseball league in Canada – the National Capital Baseball League (www.nationalcapitalbaseball.com).
 The league is a wooden bat league with 37 teams in 4 tiers (as of 2012).

 Basketball

 Basketball in Ottawa began with the Ottawa SkyHawks, a professional basketball team that played in the National Basketball League of Canada in 2013.
 They later folded in 2014.
-The Ottawa Blackjacks are a new professional basketball team established in 2019.
-They will play in the Canadian Elite Basketball League (CEBL) beginning in the 2020 season.
+The Ottawa Blackjacks of the Canadian Elite Basketball League were established in 2019 and began play in 2020.
+They were the first expansion team in the Canadian Elite Basketball League (CEBL).

 Both Carleton University and the University of Ottawa sport varsity men's teams.
 The U Sports Men's Basketball Championship has been held in Ottawa from 2008 to 2010 and 2013 to 2014.
 The city plays host to the Capital Hoops Classic every January where both university teams play at Canadian Tire Centre.
 The first classic set a record for the highest attended university game in Canadian history.